Nikik0/Nikik0/README.md

 <br>
 <br>
 I'm a software engineer passionate about Kotlin/Java backend development, reactive programming and microservice architecture.
 Always seeking opportunities to expand my skill set working on challenging projects (especially fintech) with complex architecture, 99.999% sla and highload.
-Open for colabs, hackathons, pet projects and startups.<br/>
+Open for collabs, hackathons, pet projects and startups.<br/>
 <br>
 - :page_with_curl: Check out my <a href="https://nikik0.github.io/my-CV/">CV.</a><br/>
 - 🔭 I’m currently working on multiple pet projects to explore new technologies.<br/>